brbndon/brbndon/README.md

 <h1 align="center">Hello 💫, I'm Brandon</h1>
 <h3 align="center">A Cybersecurity enthusiast dedicated to innovating and helping people understand how to protect their personal privacy.</h3>

-- 🔭 I’m currently working on a [Front End landing page](https://branalytic.com)
+- 🔭 I’m currently working on a [Front End Web Portfolio](https://branalytic.com)

 - 🌱 I’m currently learning **JavaScript, TypeScript, Python**, pursuing **SOC Level 1 skills on TryHackMe**, and always learning new things about cybersecurity!

-- 👨‍💻 All of my projects are available at [brdndon.pages.dev/projects](https://branalytic.com/projects)
+- 👨‍💻 All of my projects are available at [branalytic.com](https://branalytic.com/projects)

-- 📝 I regularly write articles on [brdndon.pages.dev/blog](https://branalytic.com/blog)
+- 📝 I regularly write articles on [branalytic.com](https://branalytic.com/blog)

-- 📫 How to reach me **brdndon@pm.me**
+- 📫 How to reach me **contact@branalytic.com**

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">